 - Make sure your brand image is consistent across all social channels.

 - Conduct audience analysis to see if you are targeting the right people.

 - Set your goals for the next quarter.

 - Define your KPIs for the next quarter.

-Review and Evaluate the Last Quarter’s KPIs and See Where You Stand
+Reviewing and Evaluating the Last Quarter’s KPIs and Seeing Where You Stand

 Just like I advised you to collect monthly stats about your posts’ performance, I suggest you do the same quarterly.
 With quarterly reviews, however, try to focus less on details and more on the bigger picture.

 For example, you may want to reassess the channels you are targeting; if some of them don’t seem to bring any results, why continue being active in them?
 Invest your time and energy into those channels that work for your audience.